I finally updated Tyler’s missionary blog.

 They are saying three days of service if selected.
 Criminal case.
 Could be in our hometown, they draw all jurors from here and they are pulling for that courtroom today, but you cannot specify.
 That would be too much customer friendly orientation for Atilla.

-No wonder jury duty gets a bum wrIMG_0012ap.
+No wonder jury duty gets a bum wrap.
 Overwhelmingly thankless for all concerned--jurors and employees.

 But they pay mileage one way to get here.
 But not home.
 Who thought that was a good idea?